iamDecode/sklearn-pmml-model/README.md

 ## License

-This project is licensed under the BSD 2-Clause License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for details.